 RUSS 202 Intermediate Russian II

-This course, offered in the winter semester, is a continuation of RUSS 201 and completes students’ introduction to the formal aspects of Russian language.
-Emphasis is placed on students’ use of Russian to express themselves orally and in writing.
+This course, offered in the winter semester, is a continuation of RUSS 201 and completes students’ introduction to the structure of the Russian language.
+Emphasis is placed on students’ written and verbal communication skills with a focus on expressing opinions and perspectives.
+This course culminates in a student-written and -produced film synthesizing the language and cultural awareness students build in their first two years of Russian studies.
 Conducted in Russian.
 Prerequisite(s): RUSS 201.

 RUSS 216 Nature in the Cultures of Russia